TimeMagazineLabs/babynames/README.md

 + `maxima`: Identify all the local maxima -- points where every value 5 years before and after is lower.
 Only counts maxima that are at least 25 percent of peak value.
 + `pronunications`: See if the name is listed in the [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict).
 Require that you `npm install cmudict` manually.
 + `dense`: If a name does not appear in a year in the range specified between `start` and `end`, list that year in the data as `0`.
 Otherwise it is not included at all (a "sparse" format).

+##Types

+For csv outputs, you can get the data back as either raw numbers of new babies each year with a given name (`--type=values`, which is the default) or as a percent (`--type=values`).
+JSON formats return both percents and values.

+##Phonemes
+You can also pass a special type, `--type=phonemes`, to get back a JSON document of phoneme percents for each year for all names.
+By default, the script examines the first phoneme in each name.
+You can use `--N==TK` to aggregate around the TKth phonemes in the name.
+Use a negative value to start from the end.

 ##License